The Mount Milligan mine is a copper-gold project in central British Columbia, Canada. The mine is located 155km

 The Mt.
-Mulligan mine produces ore of low grade copper-gold.
-The semi-autonomous grinding (SAG) mill is the largest in North America.
+Mulligan mine produces ore of low-grade copper-gold.
 It has a capacity to grind approximately 2,717t per hour at 92% availability.
-The 12m SAG mill is powered by a 23.5MW gearless motor drive.
+The 12m semi-autonomous grinding (SAG) mill is powered by a 23.5MW gearless motor drive.

-The IsaMill machine, the largest in Canada, is used for fine grinding the ore.
+The IsaMill machine is used for fine grinding the ore.
 It is one of the most energy efficient grinding machines on the market.
 The majority of operations use hydro-electric generated power from the grid.

 The open-pit mine development operations have a smaller footprint of about 4km x 3km.
 Water used for the entire mining activity is not discharged into local water bodies.

 The engineering, procurement, construction and management (EPCM) contract for the copper-gold project was awarded to the British Columbia Mining Joint Venture (BCMJV), in August 2011.
 BCMJV is a 50:50 joint venture between AMEC Americas and Fluor Canada.